 Peer review is the process we use to assess the quality of a manuscript to see if it suitable for publication.
 Independent researchers with similar competencies assess submitted manuscripts for originality, validity and importance to help our Editors determine if a manuscript is suitable for publication in their journal.

-We utilise a single-blind peer-review system, which is considered to be self-regulating.
+We utilise a single-anonymize peer-review system, which is considered to be self-regulating.
 Reviewers are aware of the names and affiliations of the authors, but the reviewer assessments provided to authors are completely anonymous.
-The single-blind peer review system is the most commonly-used method of review and most Reviewers are comfortable with this approach, as it facilitates an impartial appraisal of a manuscript.
+The single-anonymize peer review system is the most commonly-used method of review and most Reviewers are comfortable with this approach, as it facilitates an impartial appraisal of a manuscript.

 Submitted original research articles are reviewed by two or more referees, with case reports reviewed by one referee in addition to the handling editor.
 They will evaluate whether the manuscript is scientifically logical and well-constructed, focussing specifically on if it duplicates previously published work, and if there are clear grounds for it to be considered for publication.